Immediate Annuities Advanced Calculator

 Non-qualified Immediate Annuities

 Non-qualified immediate annuities are purchased with monies which have not enjoyed any tax-sheltered status and for which taxes have already been paid.
 A part of each monthly payment is considered a return of previously taxed principal and therefore excluded from taxation.
 The amount excluded from taxes is calculated by an Exclusion Ratio, which appears on most annuity quotation sheets.
 Non-qualified annuities may be purchased by employers for situations such as deferred compensation or supplemental income programs, or by individuals investing their after-tax savings accounts or money market accounts, CD's, proceeds from the sale of a house, business, mutual funds, other investments, or from an inheritance or proceeds from a life insurance settlement.
-While most insurance companies apply their male/female (gender-distinct) tables to non-qualified annuities, some states require the use of uni-gender rates for both males and females.

 Important Notice: This information is not intended to be a recommendation to purchase an annuity.
 You should consult with a financial planner to determine if an annuity is a suitable product in your situation.
 Also, be advised that tax information published at this site is written to support the promotion of annuities.
 It is based on limited facts and should not be relied upon.
 You should consult with your own tax and legal advisors for an opinion about what could or should be done in your particular situation.